 7 Steps to Boost Your Performance with Lean Material Handling

 Materials handling refers to the process of controlling, moving, storing, and protecting materials for consumption, manufacture, distribution, and disposal.
 It is a vital process because materials have to be handled properly in order for them to maintain their condition and quality, as well as reach their destination safely.
+Lean material handling consists of a handling system that reduces the effort, cost, and time needed to accomplish material handling procedures.

 Lean material handling is preferable to the traditional material handling system, which delivers materials in an unorganized manner and causes problems such as not knowing how many parts are on the floor.
 Using a lean system, accidents can be prevented, effort and stress can be minimized, efficiency can be improved, and redundant work can be prevented.
 The following steps should be implemented: